 In recent decades, Irish society has become more accepting of gender and sexual diversity.
 Exploring the lives of LGBTQ+ people beyond Ireland and the contributions of those who returned can help us to understand how Ireland became a more welcoming society.
 When Irish emigrants arrived home in their thousands to vote for Marriage Equality in 2015 they participated in a longer history.
 Irish emigrants have long fought for civil rights in the country they left behind.

-The exhibition will be launched at EPIC The Irish Emigration Museum on the 8th June 2021, and will be free to visit for the month of June for Pride.
-From 1st July – 1st December admission to the exhibition will be included with admission ticket to EPIC.
+The exhibition was launched at EPIC The Irish Emigration Museum on the 8th June 2021, and was free to visit for the month of June 2021 for Pride.
+From 2nd July – 31st December 2021 admission to the exhibition will be included with admission ticket to EPIC.
 The exhibition will travel overseas to Irish embassies and consulates.
 An ambitious and dynamic series of programming will be conducted during the run of the exhibition.

 Our six themes – exclusion, community, love, defiance, solidarity and return – speak to significant parts of the Irish LGBTQ+ diaspora experience, but they cannot encapsulate this evolving and diverse community in its entirety.
 You too can play a role in celebrating the lives of LGBTQ+ people in the Irish diaspora by sharing your story with us.